 Throughout so many cultures Chicken broth forms the base for soul food and it's health benefits are more than just a myth.
 You can read more on the science behind chicken soup here.

-I use One kg of chicken feet.
-This does not gross me out at all, if it grosses you out - no judgement - just love and use two chicken carcasses, or the leftover bones from a big roast.
+I use a kg of chicken feet.
+This does not gross me out at all, if it grosses you out - no judgement - just love.
+Instead use chicken carcasses or wings or bones, or the leftover bones from a roast.

 I get a big pasta pot and fill it with about 8 big cups of cold water.